TurnerHaa/ev_dashboard/README.md

 )

 ```

+## 📊 Key insights

+\* Since Q4 2019, the total number of public chargers available nationwide increased four-fold, from 15,000 to 82,000.

+\* In Windsor and Maidenhead, EV adoption has outpaced charger infrastructure.
+With 158,000 registered EVs and just 155 public chargers, the area has the largest imbalance in the country with 1,020 vehicles per charger.

+\* Coventry and Hackney tied for the best vehicle to charger ratio with just three registered electric vehicles per public charger.

+\* London leads comfortably in terms of chargers per population, with 275 EV chargers per 100,000 people.
+The second highest, West Midlands, sat at less than half this number at 127 chargers per 100k.

+\* Between Q4 2023 (earliest) and Q3 2025 (latest) the total number of rapid + ultra rapid chargers roughly doubled from 8,000 to 16,000, however their total share of charging infrastructure only rose from 18% to 20%.

 ## 💡Future expansion
 \* Add a second report page with visualizations tailored to specific UK regions for advanced intraregional comparisons